-As the name implies, this much loved CBD bar has more (excellent) gins than you can shake a stick at (over 100, 80 of which are made in South Africa).
+As the name implies, this much-loved hidden-away bar in Cape Town’s CBD has more (excellent) gins than you can shake a stick at (over 100, 80 of which are made in South Africa).
 Not your tipple of choice?
-Fear not, there’s also beer and wine, plus a newly opened Bubbly Bar.
-The heritage building was once a mortuary, hence the playful cocktail menu of ‘medicinal remedies’.
+Fear not, there’s also beer and wine, plus a recently opened Bubbly Bar.
+The heritage building was once a mortuary, hence the playful cocktail menu of “medicinal remedies”.
 To find all these liquid delights, and a romantic Mediterranean-style courtyard, you have to walk through the Honest Chocolate Café.
 It’s all rather brilliant.

 Too cool for school